EliasAarekol/OptDMaking/README.md

  - Fix file structure
  - penalty factor needs to be lower than any action you want to be picked, can be learned?
 I think
  - Think the value function in the
+ - Make actor impl flexible so that i can use different critics and solvers
+ - Solver configs should be set at init